ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Contributing-to-code/Making-a-PR.rst

 4 Merging the pull request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-After you've actioned any feedback, your pull request must be approved by a core maintainer for the target ROS repository before it can be merged.
+After you've actioned any feedback, your pull request must be approved by a :doc:`Committer for the target ROS repository <The-ROS2-Project/Governance>` before it can be merged.

 When the core maintainer approves your pull request, they merge it to the target branch (usually **rolling**), and you receive a notification from GitHub.